Australian Sports Foundation

 - Facility feasibility study – A feasibility study is the analysis and assessment of the potential of building or upgrading a facility which your club will need to go through before any new or upgrading facility projects.
 These come at a cost so a grant from the ASF will help to cover this.
 Projects will only be considered for ASF registration where a feasibility study will be undertaken.

-- Team travel – If you find yourself in charge of a representative team, there may be large costs involved in travel.
+- Team travel – There may be large costs involved in travel for representitive teams.
 Travel to state or national championships by regional or state representative teams is supported by the ASF.

 - Sport development – Courses/clinics/camps/events used to increase participation levels and promote your given sport.
 Grants can be awarded to assist the running of these programs.